manjulaRathnayaka/WSO2ConApp/README.md

 Register in https://cloud.wso2.com and login in.

-Create a Java web application.
+Create a Java web application:

-	Give a name like MyTravelLog.
+1. Give a name like MyTravelLog.

-	Optionally, select an Icon for your application.
+2. Optionally, select an Icon for your application.

-	Create the app.
+3. Create the app.

 In the overview page, click on Deploy or Open button to check the default Hello World page.